 If you feel confident following this 1/4" (6mm) guide plate line, then, by all means, go for it.
 But if you would like a bit more guidance, here's a tip for you...

-Move your needle over to the left-hand position.
+Move your needle over to the right-hand position.
 This will now allow you to align your fabric edge to the 3/4" (2 cm) line.
 The seam allowance will still sew at 1/4" (6 mm) since we have moved the needle over by 1/8" (3 mm).

 Ok, now let's talk about stitch settings.
 For each setting below, I've suggested width and length settings but each fabric and machine may call for a different setting.
 Before sewing your project, test each one out to see how it performs with your fabric and adjust the settings as needed.